CDCgov/prime-reportstream/prime-router/docs/getting-started/postgres-database.md

 ```

 ## How to Log and Debug Database Queries

-### Introduction
 Sometimes you need a bit more insight into what's actually happening on the database.

-Here's a few ways to log queries and execution plans.
+Here's a few ways to log queries.

 ### Log all queries using log4j